Our Unnatural Law

 • Love who a person is, not what they do.

-• The stronger are responsible to assist the weaker in the group/Body, so nobody has any shortage of things they need.
+• The stronger are responsible to assist the weaker in the body of people, so nobody has any shortage of things they need.

-• When someone fails, everyone is there to support and encourage that person, with their specific God-given abilities.
+• When someone fails, everyone is there to support and encourage that person through their specific God-given abilities.

 • Wisdom and truth are critical to making any of the above possible.

-Unnatural Law is the fixed laws of God, mixed with our souls’ relatively predictable decay from sin:
+Unnatural Law, by contrast, is the fixed laws of God that commingle with sin’s relatively predictable decay within our souls:

 • Loving others is risky, but loving yourself is safe, so the safest form of love is for the self.